Research.

 post-image

 In the United States, there are 741 billionaires with a combined net worth of $5.2 trillion.
 Despite this extreme inequality, billionaires face effective tax rates lower than the average American.
-Is this due to a lack of public support for taxation?
-Or is it due to misperceptions about billionaires' lives and careers?
-We address these questions using a survey experiment with a sample of 9,013 Americans.
+Is this due to a lack of public support for taxation, or misperceptions about billionaires' lives and careers?
+We address these questions using a survey experiment with a sample of 9,000 Americans.

 Perez-Truglia, R. and Yusof, J. (2024).
 Billionaire Superstar: Public Image and Demand for Taxation.
 NBER Working Paper No. 32712.